ray155093/azure-docs.zh-tw/articles/service-fabric/service-fabric-technical-overview.md

 <properties
-   pageTitle="Service Fabric 術語概觀 | Microsoft Azure"
-   description="Service Fabric 的術語概觀討論重要術語概念和文件其餘部分中使用的詞彙。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="rwike77"
+   pageTitle="Service Fabric terminology overview | Microsoft Azure" description="A terminology overview of Service Fabric.
+Discusses key terminology concepts and terms used in the rest of the documentation." services="service-fabric" documentationCenter=".net" authors="rwike77"